 Always de-ash before refuelling and do not let the ash build up to the underside of the grate bars.
-Solid mineral fuel produces ash, which if allowed to build up will stifle the airflow through the grate.
+Solid mineral fuel produces ash, which if allowed to build up will stifle the airflow through the Primary air sliders and grate.
 This will eventually cause the fire to die.